Understanding Our Goldman Sachs Smart Beta Portfolio

 What is the Goldman Sachs Smart Beta portfolio?

-The Goldman Sachs Smart Beta Portfolio strategy invests in securities that have specific characteristics: the strategy tilts towards stocks based on four well-established drivers of performance, often referred to as factors.
-The factors are – good value, strong momentum, high quality, and low volatility.
+The Goldman Sachs Smart Beta Portfolio strategy invests in stocks and bonds that have specific characteristics.
+The strategy favors stocks based on four well-established drivers of performance, often referred to as factors.

 For more information on the construction of the portfolio strategy, please click here.